mdmehedyhasanmiraz/wellmart/docs/ADMIN_PERFORMANCE_OPTIMIZATION.md

 - **Problem**: All create, update, and delete operations were performed directly from client-side using Supabase client
 - **Impact**: Slow response times for all mutation operations (create, update, delete)
 - **Solution**: Created unified mutation API endpoint for all admin operations

+### 4. Public Pages Performance Issues
+- **Problem**: Public pages (homepage, shop, etc.) were also using direct client-side Supabase calls
+- **Impact**: Slow loading times for public pages when logged in as admin
+- **Solution**: Created unified public data API endpoint for all public page data fetching

+### 5. Image Loading Issues
+- **Problem**: Images were not loading properly with error handling and fallbacks
+- **Impact**: Broken images and poor user experience
+- **Solution**: Created optimized AdminImage component with error handling and fallbacks

 ## Solutions Implemented